Prince-elector

-The dignity of elector carried great prestige and was considered to be second only to that of king or emperor.
+The dignity of elector carried great prestige and was considered to be behind only the emperor, kings, and the highest dukes.
 The electors held exclusive privileges that were not shared with other princes of the Empire, and they continued to hold their original titles alongside that of elector.

 The heir apparent to a secular prince-elector was known as an electoral prince (Kurprinz).

 Rights and privileges

 Electors were rulers of Reichsstände (Imperial Estates), enjoying precedence over the other Imperial Princes.
 They were, until the 18th century, exclusively entitled to be addressed with the title Durchlaucht (Serene Highness).
 In 1742, the electors became entitled to the superlative Durchlauchtigste (Most Serene Highness), while other princes were promoted to Durchlaucht.

-As rulers of Imperial Estates, the electors enjoyed all the privileges of Imperial Princes, including the right to enter into alliances, to autonomy in relation to dynastic affairs, and to precedence over other subjects.
+As rulers of Imperial Estates, the electors enjoyed all the privileges of princes, including the right to enter into alliances, to autonomy in relation to dynastic affairs, and to precedence over other subjects.
 The Golden Bull granted them the Privilegium de non appellando, which prevented their subjects from lodging an appeal to a higher Imperial court.
-However, while this privilege, and some others, were automatically granted to Electors, they were not exclusive to them and many of the larger Imperial Estates were also to be individually granted some or all those rights and privileges.
+Although this privilege, and some others, were automatically granted to Electors, they were not exclusive to them and many of the larger Imperial Estates were also to be individually granted some or all those rights and privileges.